Design Editing for Offline Model-based Optimization: Methodology

-where $T$ is the total number of iterations, and $\eta$ is the step size for the gradient ascent update.
-The initial point $\boldsymbol{x}_{i, 0}$ is same as $\boldsymbol{x}_i$, and $\boldsymbol{x}_{i, T}$ acquired at step $T$ is a synthetic design with enhanced predicted score.
-By iteratively using each design in the offline dataset $\mathcal{D}$ as the initial point, a synthetic dataset $\mathcal{D'}$ of the same size as $\mathcal{D}$ is created, with predicted scores as labels.
-This process is outlined from line $2$ to line $8$ in Algorithm\ref{alg:demo}. \textbf{Training of Conditional Diffusion Model.} We employ a classifier-free conditional diffusion model~\cite{ho2022classifierfree} to learn the conditional probability distribution of synthetic designs and their predicted scores in $\mathcal{D}'$, which captures a pseudo-target distribution.
-Following the approach in DDOM~\cite{krishnamoorthy2023diffusion}, we use the Variance Preserving (VP) stochastic differential equation (SDE) for the forward diffusion process, as specified in~\cite{song2021scorebased}:
+We employ a classifier-free conditional diffusion model~\citep{ho2022classifierfree} to learn the conditional probability distribution of existing designs and their scores in offline dataset $\mathcal{D}$.
+Following the approach in DDOM~\citep{krishnamoorthy2023diffusion}, we use the Variance Preserving (VP) stochastic differential equation (SDE) for the forward diffusion process, as specified in~\cite{song2021scorebased}:

 where $\beta(t)$ is a continuous time function for $t \in [0, 1]$.
-The forward process in DDPM~\cite{ho2020denoising} is proved to be a discretization of Eq.~(\ref{eq:forward})~\cite{song2021scorebased}.
+The forward process in DDPM~\citep{ho2020denoising} is proved to be a discretization of Eq.~(\ref{eq:forward})~\citep{song2021scorebased}.
 To integrate conditions in the backward denoising process, we need to train a DNN $s_{\boldsymbol{\phi}}(\boldsymbol{x}_t, t, y)$ with parameters $\boldsymbol{\phi}$, conditioned on the time $t$ and the score $y$ associated with the unperturbed design $\boldsymbol{x}_0$ corresponding to $\boldsymbol{x}_t$.
 The parameters $\boldsymbol{\phi}$ are optimized as:

 where $\lambda(t)$ is a positive weighting function depending on time.
-Since we train on the synthetic dataset $\mathcal{D}'$, the model optimized according to Eq.~(\ref{eq:score_matching}) more accurately represents the gradient of the logarithm of a pseudo-target distribution.
-This distribution essentially reflects the marginal probability distribution of designs that have enhanced predicted scores.
-With the optimized model $s_{\boldsymbol{\phi}^*}(\boldsymbol{x}_t, t, y)$, we thereby improve the accuracy in generating new high-scoring designs by simulating the backward denoising process.
-This part is described in Line $9$ of Algorithm~\ref{alg:demo}.
+Since we train on the offline dataset $\mathcal{D}$, the model optimized according to Eq.~(\ref{eq:score_matching}) captures the manifold of valid designs.
+This part is described in Line $10$ of Algorithm~\ref{alg:demo}.

+However, since the offline dataset may contain very low-score existing designs, naively applying the trained model to the subsequent design editing process might be harmful for calibrating the pseudo design candidates.
+Therefore, we propose to use the distribution conditioned on the maximum property score among the offline dataset as the prior for later usage, which is a simple yet effective method for mitigating the negative impacts of very low-score designs.